codahale/veil-go/README.md

 #### `veil.schnorr`

-`veil.schnorr` implements a fully integrated and deterministic Schnorr signature algorithm over ristretto255, as described in the [STROBE paper](https://strobe.sourceforge.io/papers/strobe-20170130.pdf).
-Instead of hashing the message and signing the digest, it includes the message as sent/received cleartext.
+`veil.schnorr` implements a fully integrated Schnorr signature algorithm over ristretto255, as described by [Fleischhacker et al](https://eprint.iacr.org/2011/673.pdf).
+It produces _indistinguishable_ signatures (i.e., signatures which do not reveal anything about the signing key or signed message) and when encrypted with an unrelated key (i.e. by `veil.hpke`) are _pseudorandom_ (i.e. indistinguishable from random noise).

-It optionally takes a secret key, allowing for signatures which are indistinguishable from random noise and unverifiable without it.

 ## License